A VERY BLACKWELL CHRISTMAS

 “Said the woman who writes about zombies with a certain hunger for human brains.”

-But when the waiter arrived, he was carrying with him a silver tray with three more martinis on it.
+But when our waiter arrived, he already was carrying a silver tray with three martinis on it.

 “What’s this?”
-I asked as he placed them in front of us, and then removed the empty glasses.
+I asked as he removed our empty glasses before placing fresh drinks in front of us.
 “We haven’t ordered another round of cocktails yet.”